lunahellinga/decans/Inspiration/Ouare.md

+{
+  "Spell Name": "Technomancy",
-1. Spell Name: Technomancy Description: This spell taps into the influence of Ouare to manipulate and control machines and technological constructs.
-The mage can interact with and command complex machinery, override security systems, repair damaged devices, or even cause malfunctions in electronic systems.
-Practice: Ruling
+  "Description": "This spell taps into the influence of Ouare to manipulate and control machines and technological constructs.
+The mage can interact with and command complex machinery, override security systems, repair damaged devices, or even cause malfunctions in electronic systems.", "Practice": "Ruling"
+},
+{
+  "Spell Name": "Alloy Transmutation",

-2. Spell Name: Alloy Transmutation Description: By harnessing the power of Ouare, the mage can transform the properties of alloys and materials.
-This spell allows for the manipulation of metal compositions, altering their strength, conductivity, or other characteristics to suit specific needs or create new alloys with unique properties.
-Practice: Making
+  "Description": "By harnessing the power of Ouare, the mage can transform the properties of alloys and materials.
+This spell allows for the manipulation of metal compositions, altering their strength, conductivity, or other characteristics to suit specific needs or create new alloys with unique properties.", "Practice": "Making"
+},
+{
+  "Spell Name": "Virtual Projection",

-3. Spell Name: Virtual Projection Description: This spell enables the mage to project their consciousness into virtual reality matrices or computer systems.
-They can navigate digital landscapes, interact with virtual objects and entities, and manipulate the virtual environment to their advantage.
-Practice: Veiling
+  "Description": "This spell enables the mage to project their consciousness into virtual reality matrices or computer systems.
+They can navigate digital landscapes, interact with virtual objects and entities, and manipulate the virtual environment to their advantage.", "Practice": "Veiling"
+},
+{
+  "Spell Name": "Golem Animation",

-4. Spell Name: Golem Animation Description: By invoking the influence of Ouare, the mage can animate inanimate objects, bringing them to life as golems or constructs.
-These artificial beings can be given specific tasks or programmed to protect and serve the mage, acting as loyal guardians or assistants.
-Practice: Making
+  "Description": "By invoking the influence of Ouare, the mage can animate inanimate objects, bringing them to life as golems or constructs.
+These artificial beings can be given specific tasks or programmed to protect and serve the mage, acting as loyal guardians or assistants.", "Practice": "Making"
+},
+{
+  "Spell Name": "Machine Possession",

-5. Spell Name: Machine Possession Description: This spell allows the mage to temporarily merge their consciousness with a machine or vehicle, gaining control over its functions and capabilities.
-They can pilot vehicles with unmatched precision, operate complex machinery, or manipulate technology from within, exploiting its full potential.
-Practice: Ruling
+  "Description": "This spell allows the mage to temporarily merge their consciousness with a machine or vehicle, gaining control over its functions and capabilities.
+They can pilot vehicles with unmatched precision, operate complex machinery, or manipulate technology from within, exploiting its full potential.", "Practice": "Ruling"
+},
+{
+  "Spell Name": "Circuit Manipulation",

-6. Spell Name: Circuit Manipulation Description: By channeling the power of Ouare, the mage can manipulate electrical circuits and systems.
-This spell enables them to reroute power, disable or overload electronic devices, create temporary connections between disparate systems, or even induce electric surges.
-Practice: Fraying
+  "Description": "By channeling the power of Ouare, the mage can manipulate electrical circuits and systems.
+This spell enables them to reroute power, disable or overload electronic devices, create temporary connections between disparate systems, or even induce electric surges.", "Practice": "Fraying"
+},
+{

-7. Spell Name: Construct Enhancement Description: This spell empowers existing constructs or technological entities, enhancing their capabilities and performance.
-The mage can strengthen their defenses, improve their functionality, or upgrade their abilities, making them more efficient or formidable in their designated tasks.
-Practice: Perfecting
+  "Spell Name": "Construct Enhancement", "Description": "This spell empowers existing constructs or technological entities, enhancing their capabilities and performance.
+The mage can strengthen their defenses, improve their functionality, or upgrade their abilities, making them more efficient or formidable in their designated tasks.", "Practice": "Perfecting"
+},
+{
+  "Spell Name": "Automaton Creation",

-8. Spell Name: Automaton Creation Description: By harnessing the influence of Ouare, the mage can create intricate automatons or robotic entities.
-These constructs can be designed for various purposes, such as labor, combat, or companionship, and imbued with limited intelligence and autonomy.
-Practice: Making
+  "Description": "By harnessing the influence of Ouare, the mage can create intricate automatons or robotic entities.
+These constructs can be designed for various purposes, such as labor, combat, or companionship, and imbued with limited intelligence and autonomy.", "Practice": "Making"
+},
+{

-9. Spell Name: Cybernetic Augmentation Description: This spell allows the mage to enhance their own body with cybernetic implants or modifications.
-By merging flesh and technology, they can gain improved physical abilities, sensory enhancements, or integrated tools and weapons.
-Practice: Making
+  "Spell Name": "Cybernetic Augmentation", "Description": "This spell allows the mage to enhance their own body with cybernetic implants or modifications.
+By merging flesh and technology, they can gain improved physical abilities, sensory enhancements, or integrated tools and weapons.", "Practice": "Making"
+},
+{

-10. Spell Name: Transdimensional Drive Description: By tapping into the power of Ouare, the mage can manipulate space and travel through dimensions using vehicles or other means of transportation.
-This spell enables them to open portals, access hidden realms, or traverse vast distances in an instant.
-Practice: Unveiling
+  "Spell Name": "Transdimensional Drive", "Description": "By tapping into the power of Ouare, the mage can manipulate space and travel through dimensions using vehicles or other means of transportation.
+This spell enables them to open portals, access hidden realms, or traverse vast distances in an instant.", "Practice": "Unveiling"
+}